acontius/Pi-Saz/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the BASU License.
 Acknowledgments

-Special thanks to the course instructor, Dr. Morteza Yusef Sanati, and teaching assistants for their guidance.
+Special thanks to the course instructor, Dr. Morteza Yusef Sanaati, and teaching assistants for their guidance.